Constellation Brands, Inc.

 Scan Results

 Daily timeframeConstellation Brands, Inc., together with its subsidiaries, produces, imports, markets, and sells beer, wine, and spirits in the United States, Canada, Mexico, New Zealand, and Italy.
-The $24.48B market capitalization puts STZ squarely in large-cap range for its industry.
+Valued at $22.69B, STZ is a large-cap name in its sector.
 It offers beer under the Corona Extra, Corona Familiar, Corona Sunbrew, Corona Light, Corona Non-Alcoholic, Corona Premier, Modelo Especial, Modelo Chelada, Modelo Negra, Modelo Spiked Aguas Frescas, Modelo Oro, Modelo Noche Especial, Victoria, Vicky Chamoy, and Pacifico brand names.

 Market Cap